 B. davidii var. veitchiana has pale blue flowers that are earlier than the species.

-In the recent RHS trial 125 cultivars of B.davidii including a few hybrids were grown (4).
+In the recent RHS trial 125 cultivars of B.davidii including a few hybrids were grown under controlled conditions (5).
 It is true to say that a few of these were duplicates that had acquired a second name by mistake, or had mis-identified.
-But that still leaves well over 100 cultivars in this trial which was far from complete.
-You then have to add to this several B. x weyeriana hybrids and at least three hybrids with B. fallowiana.
-There are also current breeding programmes that are increasing the possibilities by hybridisation with B. lindleyana.
+But this still leaves well over 100 cultivars in this trial alone, which was far from complete.
+You also have to consider there are several B. x weyeriana hybrids and at multiple hybrids with B. fallowiana.
+There are also current breeding programmes increasing the possibilities by hybridisation with B. lindleyana.

 New cultivars are being created the whole time.
 Many of these are hybrids carefully bred to produce sterile plants as some US states have declared Buddleja davidii an invasive and noxious weed.
-There can be shadowy practices in some Buddleja breeding programmes involving the use of chemicals to alter the chromosome number or radiation to introduce mutations with the aim of constructing new hybrids or inducing sterility.
-But there is still an increasing number of straight B. davidii cultivars – the ultra-mini Buzz series from Thompson and Morgan is a good example of what can be achieved through traditional selective plant breeding.
+There can be shadowy practices in some Buddleja breeding programmes involving the use of chemicals to alter the chromosome number or radiation to introduce mutations with the aim of developing new traits or inducing sterility.
+However.here is still an increasing number of 'straight' B. davidii cultivars being released - the small Buzz series from Thompson and Morgan is a good example of what can be achieved through traditional selective plant breeding.